agonbina/vue-firebase-mixin/README.md

 vue-firebase
 ============
-**WIP - Expect breaking changes until it reaches 0.1**
+A mixin which enables syncing $data of a Vue.js view model with a Firebase reference.

 ## Usage
-Currently only available on NPM, which means you can use it with Browserify.
 ```
-npm install -S vue-firebase-mixin
+npm install --save vue-firebase-mixin
 ```

 ## Example